 Do you want to create your Open Source library?

-- Take care of backward compatibility This is one of the essential elements of creating libraries.
+Take care of backward compatibility This is one of the essential elements of creating libraries.
 The stability and predictability of the API is crucial.
 If you keep posting Breaking Change now and then, users will either not move to newer versions or quit.
 Follow the Semantic Versioning rules.
 Unfortunately, this requires one thing: thinking before coding to not release anything that you will regret later.
+Read also more in my article “Let’s take care of ourselves!
+Thoughts on compatibility”.

 Don’t expect to get money out of it.
 The harsh reality shows that working on OSS is philanthropy.
 I’m lucky to be working right now on EventStoreDB, which has managed to find a way of maintaining full-time employees (watch our CEO Dave Remy explaining that: https://www.youtube.com/watch?v=HpiPqWmilN4).
 However, it’s a rare case.
 From my work on Marten, I managed to get €0.
 Don’t expect to be paid.
 The subject of “Open Source Sustainability” is a broad topic, even for a separate email or blog post (if you want me to write about it, let me know!).
 For now, take a look at the controversy with the Redis license, a discussion about how the creator of one of the main npm packages started asking for support.
 There are initiatives such as Open Collective, Github Sponsors.